JetBrains/educational-plugin/CONTRIBUTING.md

      |       +-- other platfrom independent code

 Of course, only one batch of platform-specific code will be used in compilation.
-To change platform version which you use during compilation, i.e. change IDEA/Android Studio/plugins dependencies and platform dependent code, you need to modify `environmentName` property in `gradle.properties` file or pass `-PenvironmentName=%platform.version%` argument to gradle command.
+To change the platform version which you use during compilation, i.e. change IDEA, plugins dependencies, and platform dependent code, you need to modify `environmentName` property in `gradle.properties` file or pass `-PenvironmentName=%platform.version%` argument to gradle command.

-See [Tips and tricks](#tips-and-tricks) section to get more details how to create platform-specific code.
+See [Tips and tricks](#tips-and-tricks) section to get more details on how to create platform-specific code.
 See [SupportNewPlatformVersion.md](/documentation/SupportNewPlatformVersion.md) for more details if you need to support a new platform version.

 ### Different IDEs

-The plugin is available in several IDEs like IDEA, Android Studio, PyCharm, CLion, WebStorm, etc.
+The plugin is available in several IDEs like IDEA, PyCharm, CLion, WebStorm, etc.
 Generally, they provide common core API that we can be safely used in the plugin.
 But they also provide some specific API available only in particular IDE (for example, `java-api` and `java-impl` modules in IDEA).
 To prevent accidental usage of specific API in common code, we have to build plugin/run with different IDEs.
-At the moment, the plugin tests can be launched with IDEA, Android Studio, CLion and PyCharm.
+At the moment, the plugin tests can be launched with IDEA, CLion, and PyCharm.
 You can change this IDE via `baseIDE` property in `gradle.properties` file.

 Note, not all modules can be compiled with any IDE.
-For example, `Edu-Android` module is supposed to be built only with Android Studio.
+For example, `Edu-Cpp` module is supposed to be built only with CLion.
 Such restrictions are already taken into account in the configuration of the corresponding modules in `build.gradle.kts` and when you choose base IDE for build unsupported in the particular module, it will be compiled with some default IDE.

 ### Tips and tricks

-Please, always remember a general advice - if you have to extract a code into platform-specific source sets, try to minimize it.
+Please, always remember the general advice - if you have to extract a code into platform-specific source sets, try to minimize it.
 It will simplify maintenance of this code in the future.

-A non-exhaustive list of tips how you can adapt your code for several platforms:
+A non-exhaustive list of tips on how you can adapt your code for several platforms:
-* to execute specific code for certain platform in gradle build scripts (`build.gradle.kts` or `settings.gradle.kts`), just use `environmentName` property and `if`/`when` conditions
+* to execute specific code for a certain platform in gradle build scripts (`build.gradle.kts` or `settings.gradle.kts`), just use `environmentName` property and `if`/`when` conditions
 * if you need to have different sources for each platform:
     - check that you actually need to have specific code for each platform.